TobiasSunderdiek/cartoon-gan/README.md

 ### Step 3: Test

+- run `make install-transform`
-Pre-trained weights for the generator are available for download as part of [the release here.](https://github.com/TobiasSunderdiek/cartoon-gan/releases)
+- download pre-trained weights, they are available for download as part of [the release here.](https://github.com/TobiasSunderdiek/cartoon-gan/releases).
+- run `make transform IMAGE=some_example_image_path`

-Testing with an image via file upload dialog can be done within the provided [jupyter notebook on colab, please see here for details.](https://github.com/TobiasSunderdiek/cartoon-gan/blob/master/CartoonGAN.ipynb) Additional information about how to load the pre-trained weights can be found in the project documentation here: https://tobiassunderdiek.github.io/cartoon-gan/ .
+Additional information about how to load the pre-trained weights and transform images can be found in the project documentation here: https://tobiassunderdiek.github.io/cartoon-gan/ .

 ## References